SVGS: Enhancing Gaussian Splatting Using Primitives with Spatially Varying Colors: Experimental Results

 \subsection{Limitations and Future Work}

-\paragraph{Timing.} One of our limitations is the running time.
-Since we have added spatially varying function calculations in both the forward rendering and back-propagation stages, and have not deeply optimized the code like 2DGS~\cite{2dgs}, the current training and rendering speeds are slightly slower than 2DGS~\cite{2dgs}.
-Table~\ref{tab:time} shows the comparison of our training cost and rendering cost on the Synthetic Blender~\cite{mildenhall2021nerf} dataset with 2DGS~\cite{2dgs}.
+\textbf{Timing.} \FF{ One limitation of our method is the running time.
+Since we introduce spatially varying function evaluations in both the forward rendering and back propagation stages, the current training and rendering speeds are slightly slower than 2DGS~\cite{2dgs}.
+The additional overhead mainly comes from the higher per Gaussian computation cost, as each Gaussian requires evaluating four sub kernels for weight computation, color blending, and their corresponding gradients.
+Table~\ref{tab:time} reports the time cost comparison with 2DGS~\cite{2dgs} on the Synthetic Blender~\cite{mildenhall2021nerf} dataset.